HALFpipe/HALFpipe/README.rst

 An alternative to setting up group-level analyses in the user interface is to use the ‘group-level’ command directly in the terminal or in a script.
 The benefit of this approach is that it does not require you to have specified group-level contrasts when setting up the first-level feature extraction.
 Currently, HALFpipe does not support running group-level analyses from first-level features using the user interface.
 Instead, if you have already extracted first-level features and attempt to add group-level models in the user interface, HALFpipe will re-run all first-level feature extraction again.
 Therefore, this command is a more efficient way to run group-level models, both on high-performance clusters and on single workstations.

 To use this command, run the HALFpipe container adding the flag  ``group-level`` to the end of the command.

+   For example:

-For example  ``singularity run --containall --bind /:/ext halfpipe-halfpipe-latest.sif group-level``
+   ``singularity run --containall --bind /:/ext halfpipe-halfpipe-latest.sif group-level``

 There are multiple flags that allow you to specify paths, filter and modify inputs, define the design, and specify other model information.
 Not all these flags must be specified, but those that are compulsory are indicated with an asterisk (*).
 In general, HALFpipe adopts an inclusive approach to running group-levels in this way, so that anything that is not explicitly omitted or excluded from the model will be run.